 8.1.2.2 New Residential Service Connection Application

-New single-unit and townhouse dwellings make application to connection to the HRWC Systems via the Halifax Regional Municipality building permit process.
+New single-unit and townhouse dwellings submit application for connection to the Halifax Water Systems via Municipality building permit process.
 A site plan of the proposed service connections is required.

 8.1.2.3 Existing Residential Service Connection Application